GoogleCloudPlatform/datalake-modernization-workshops/hive-to-bq-biglake/README.md

 1. The use of the HDFS - GCS connector on a Cloudera deployment to easily move data from HDFS to GCS
 2. How to migrate HIVE tables to Google Data Platform BigLake tables
 3. How to migrate HQL queries to BigQuery SQL
+4. How to migrate pySpark code to Dataproc Serverless

 ## Architecture